Strategic Social and Sustainable Procurement

 Lecturer in Social Procurement

-Warren researches public and social procurement, with a focus on value-for-money criteria for construction and infrastructure projects.
-He has previously worked in local government and is currently a member of the Institute of Public Administration Australia (IPAA) Victoria Sustainability Community of Practice.
+Warren's research focuses on public and social procurement, particularly the use of social value/value-for-money-criteria on construction and infrastructure projects.
+He has previously worked in local government and is currently the Co-Chair of the Institute of Public Administration Australia (IPAA) Victoria 'Procurement' Community of Practice and a member of the Australasian Procurement & Construction Council (APCC) Procurement and Contracting Network.

 Professor John Howe